 During a wildfire event, hazardous material storage containers could rupture due to excessive heat and act as fuel for the fire, causing rapid spreading and escalating the fire to unmanageable levels.
-In addition, the materials could leak into surrounding areas, saturating soils and seeping into surface waters, having a disastrous effect on the environment.
+The materials could leak into surrounding areas, saturating soil, and seeping into surface waters, having a disastrous effect on the environment.
+Given the transportation corridors through the counties, non-fixed assets used to transport chemicals could also be at risk, particularly if transportation corridors are impacted or congested due to evacuation.
+All three counties also have rail systems which carry hazardous materials.
+Grays Harbor County has previously experienced rail car spills and semi-truck accidents which have involved hazardous materials, including multiple fuel tanker fires.
+While these have not occurred on tribal lands, the tribe could sustain impact if chemicals were spilled into waterways, or through dispersion via air.